turingschool/curriculum/source/projects/merchant.markdown

 change_column :order_items, :quantity, :integer, default: 0
 ```

-Run the migration with `rake db:migrate`.
+Run the migration with `bin/rake db:migrate`.
 If you’d like to see the results,
 create a new `OrderItem` from your console and you’ll see it starts with the
 quantity 0.